skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Crolman mumbles, "They won't like us.
 Not gonna be happy.
 Not our friends."

 "Hungry!?"
-Crolman exclaimes as he feels around for his food.
+Crolman exclaims as he feels around for his food.
 "Gonna rain.
 Big storm.
 The ocean's gonna fall on our heads.
 Two days off, " Crolman continues, still feeling around for his food, " Watch the sail.
 Tie it fast.
 Don't let it come loose!"